-The term “mansplaining” comes from Rebecca Solnit’s essy (that became a book) called Men Explain Things To Me.
-Deftly and with wit she absolutely skewers the sort of males (yes, i know, not all men) who assume that they automatically know more about any given subject than a woman.
+Mansplaining the Goddess has to be a new low.
+The term “mansplaining” comes from Rebecca Solnit’s essay (that became a book) called Men Explain Things To Me.
+She deftly skewers the sort of males (yes, i know, not all men) who assume that they automatically know more about any given subject than a woman.

-The book is rad but it will likely make you furious.
-Some of the connections she draws are amazing.
-They go way beyond – say – my classic experience of a taxi driver telling me how websites work.
+The book is rad, but it will likely make you furious.
+Solnit draws some fantastic conclusions.
+They go way beyond – say – my typical experience of a taxi driver telling me how websites work.
 Or even pompous “let me try to simplify this so that you might be able to understand it” lecturing.
 (Solnit is a Sun-Mercury conjunction Cancerian with those two hooked up in a Grand Trine with Neptune + Chiron. )

-So i am used to a certain style of person feeling the need to laboriously explain shit that I actually know a lot about but never until the other day has someone tried to mansplain the Goddess to me.
-It was on Facebook and apropos of nothing, he launches into this thing about “Medusa had no real power” — “I hope you understand that Medusa only had her head full of snakes lent to her by Apollo” and on and on.
-It was galling as it is (a) ignoring that there is a massive background to the Medusa myth way before the Grecian version – see Barbara Walker and Helene Cixous’s work on the topic for a start but (b) it was a male lecturing me on my (apparently limited) understanding of a Goddess figure.
+Sadly, I am accustomed to a particular style of person feeling the need to tell me all about subjects I am informed on.
+But until recently, nobody has tried to mansplain the Goddess to me.
+It was on Facebook and apropos of nothing, he launched into “Medusa had no real power” — “I hope you understand that Medusa only had her head full of snakes lent to her by Apollo” and on and on.

-Leaving aside their magical strengths and status, a lot of them were unabashedly what today would be called whores, spinsters, witches, single mothers or cat ladies.
+Along with their magical strengths and status, a lot of them were unabashedly whores, spinsters, witches, single mothers, or cat ladies.
 Some had multiple lovers – others sought solitude in wild enchanted retreats – those choices did not define them.
-They went on quests.
-They ruled realms.
-They dealt with shit.
+They went on quests, ruled realms, moved between dimensions, time-traveled and did magic.
 Ancient Queens and Priestesses prayed to them and attempted to connect with their energy or archetype in dreams.
-They wrote hymns to them.
+They wrote hymns to them or had poems about their goddess inscribe upon their tombs.
+Women had household altars to them and publicly sanctioned holidays for their worship.

 Image: Paul Lewin – The Visitor